jxxcarlson/elm-markdown/README.md

 ## Demos

-For demos, see the `./Editors` folder.
+See hte `./Demos` folder for examples
-Best to look at `./Editors/simpest` first.
+Best to look at `./Demos/simplest` first.
 The other examples
 include extra bells, whistles and optimizations that are useful for interactive editing environments and documents with a lot of mathematics.
+The `reader` app is read-only that can be used for content distribution.

 Links to live demos: